 Windbound realeased August 22, 2020.
 The game design smacks of Legend of Zelda: Breath of the Wild and Windwaker all rolled into one, and in most part it delivers on the experience you’d expect from such a combination.
 I’ll try to keep this review spoiler free, but bare in mind I’m going to cover a number of points considering how the game works, what it does right, and what it could do better.

-The game mechanic centers on building your own boats to sail from island to island discovering ancient mystery and keeping yourself fed.
+The game mechanic centers on building your own boats to sail from island to island discovering ancient mysteries, and keeping yourself fed.
 And it does this very well.
 Exploring the islands feels new and different on every landfall.
 There are unique biomes, each with special resources you need to build better gear and boats.
 Collecting these materials is fun, and is kept fresh with the constant threat of starvation or becoming something else’s next meal.
 Even on the seas you are not safe from these fauna threats, and with each level of advancement the threats increase in difficulty.

 There are two games modes on the title screen for you to take on the challenge of the seas: storyteller, aka easy mode, and survivalist, aka hard mode.
 In easy mode, dying only resets the level you are on, leaving you with your learned recipes and what you had in your backpack.
-Hard mode takes you all the way back to level on, with only what you could carry and what you had learned along the way.
+Hard mode takes you all the way back to level one, with only what you could carry and what you had learned along the way.
 One mode that is surprisingly missing from the game, and would vastly improve the replay value of it, is an infinite mode.
 The game only has five levels, and once they are done, the game is over, with no more options for continued sailing and accumulating of materials.

 Combat is a bit clunky.
 You craft your own weapons, ranging from slings to bows, your knife to a spear.
 You can dodge, jump, and even lock on to your targets, but the attacks with melee weapons are slow and have a lengthy recovery time before you can use them again.
 Ranged weapons are better designed for combat and even have a reasonable drop off of your projectiles, adding in the element of learning to use them at a distance.